TarunDora/YADTQ/README.md

     python client.py si [1000,5,2]
     ```

     This example sends a request to find the simple interest.
-Similarly, you can use `--help` for available tasks tasks.
+Similarly, you can use `--help` for available tasks.

 4. **Check status of a task**